mikegagnon/linked-lists/README.md

 Therefore, you can create a chain of nodes.

-A chain of nodes is called a linked list!
+A chain of nodes is a linked list!

 To help students understand linked lists, we visualize them like so: